 Serving the Community: Family Inspiration

 Both Mac and Lois had a strong dedication to their community and were influenced by powerful examples of public service and generosity that would lead them toward a life of devoting “time, talent, and treasure” on behalf of community needs.
-Lois had strong examples of public service in her own family and was very close to her Grandmother Howe, who lived a few blocks away, with whom she enjoyed afterschool visits and family Sunday dinners.
+Lois had a strong example of public service from her Grandmother Howe.

 Lois wrote in the 1990s of Annie Howe's example:

 “Each summer when we return to our cottage in Charlotte, I renew my connection with my grandmother, Annie B. Howe.
 She and her husband, Willard, bought it one hundred years ago.
 I can see the lilies-of-the-valley that she planted and grow for me every year as well as two spectacular beds of orange daylilies right in front of the porch.
 I serve dessert in the same cut glass dishes she and her family used for ice cream, the weekly treat made in a hand-cranked freezer.

 "All of this is very nice, and wonderful that generations can be linked this way.
 I hope my grandchildren will have the same opportunity to share these things in future years.